Revisiting the nature of the $P_c$ pentaquarks: Introduction

 It was recently noticed in studies of the $X(3872)$ and $Z_b$ systems~\cite{Baru:2017gwo,Baru:2016iwj} that, in line with what is well-known for the nucleon-nucleon interaction~\cite{Ericson:1988gk}, the most prominent contribution from the OPE originates from the tensor force inducing significant $S$-$D$ transitions.
-However, the situation in the heavy quark sector is more complicated than in nuclear effective field theory (EFT) because transitions between the different channels connected by HQSS, can be separated by more than 100 MeV due to the $D^*$-$D$ and $\Sigma^*_c$-$\Sigma_c$ mass differences.
+However, the situation in the heavy quark sector is more complicated than in nuclear EFT because transitions between the different channels connected by HQSS, can be separated by more than 100 MeV due to the $D^*$-$D$ and $\Sigma^*_c$-$\Sigma_c$ mass differences.
 The resulting sizable momentum scales enhance further the role of the $S$-$D$ transitions.
-The analysis of the line shapes relevant for the $Z_b(10610)/Z_b(10650)$ and their spin partners~\cite{Wang:2018jlv,Baru:2019xnh} showed that, to remove the strong regulator dependence caused by the high-momentum contribution from the $S$-$D$ OPE transitions, the formally next-leading-order (NLO) contact term for the $S$-$D$ transitions is required to be promoted to leading order (LO).
+The analysis of the line shapes relevant for the $Z_b(10610)/Z_b(10650)$ and their spin partners~\cite{Wang:2018jlv,Baru:2019xnh} showed that, to remove the strong regulator dependence caused by the high-momentum contribution from the $S$-$D$ OPE transitions, the formally next-to-leading-order (NLO) contact term for the $S$-$D$ transitions is required to be promoted to leading order (LO).
 Meanwhile, the NLO $S$-$S$ contact terms are numerically marginal, consistent with the expectations.
 In line with the observations of Refs.~\cite{Wang:2018jlv,Baru:2019xnh}, if we omit the $S$-$D$ counter terms in the pentaquark system, we also observe a strong dependence on the regulator, as soon as the OPE is included in the $\Sigma_c^{(*)}\bar{D}^{(*)}\to \Sigma_c^{(*)}\bar{D}^{(*)}$ and $\Sigma_c^{(*)}\bar{D}^{(*)}\to\Lambda_c\bar{D}^{(*)}$ transition potentials.
-Following Refs.~\cite{Wang:2018jlv,Baru:2019xnh}, introducing the $S$-$D$ contact terms allows us to obtain regulator-independent results and, at the same time, to arrive at a satisfying description of the data.
-As a result, now even in the presence of the OPE potential, two solutions describe the data equally well with different assignments for the quantum numbers of the higher $P_c$ states, in contrast to what was reported in Ref.~\cite{Du:2019pij}.
-However, below we provide arguments, why we regard one of the solutions preferable compared to the other.
-Moreover, since two kinds of assignments correspond to different spin-structures of the higher $P_c$ states, they have different features in their decays into lower decay modes.
-Consequently, we propose a way to experimentally distinguish these two scenarios even without a full amplitude analysis, since the two solutions lead to different predictions for the line shapes in the elastic and newly included inelastic channels.
+Following Refs.~\cite{Wang:2018jlv,Baru:2019xnh}, one expects that introducing the $S$-$D$ contact terms allows us to obtain regulator-independent results and, at the same time, to arrive at a satisfying description of the data.
+However, only one of the two statistically almost equivalent solutions present in the pionless formulation survives the strict requirements of renormalizability upon the inclusion of the OPE together with the $S$-$D$ term.
+The second solution still shows a strong regulator dependence, which can not be cured by the $S$-$D$ counter terms only, and, accordingly, is treated here as unreliable.
+The cutoff independent solution suggests that the quantum numbers of the $P_c(4440)$ and $P_c(4457)$ should be $J^P=\frac32^-$ and $\frac12^-$, respectively, in line with Ref.~\cite{Du:2019pij}.
+Moreover, we predict the possible line shapes of the $\sigh$ and $\eta_cp$ mass distributions from $\Lambda_b^0\to \sigh K^-$ and $\Lambda_b^0\to \etacp K^-$, which can be used to test the hadronic molecular nature of the $P_c$ states, determine their quantum numbers experimentally and verify the existence of the missing $P_c$ states.